MirkoHernandez/denote-folgezettel/Readme.md

 # Usage

-denote-fz is primarily a set of commands, each can be used independently after the mode is activated.
-The minor mode provides a means for setting keybindings and, more importantly, to set `denote-rename-buffer-mode` so that it displays the signature in the modeline.
+denote-fz is primarily a set of commands, each can be used independently.
+The minor mode `denote-fz-mode` provides a means for setting keybindings and, more importantly, to set `denote-rename-buffer-mode` so that it displays the signature in the modeline.

-`dired-jump` is adviced so that it calls `denote-fz-dired-mode` instead, this mode creates a dired buffer with the files sorted by folgezettel.
-To disable this you can set `denote-fz-replace-dired-mode`to nil.
+When the mode is activated `dired-jump` is adviced so that it calls `denote-fz-dired-mode` instead, this mode creates a dired buffer with the files sorted by folgezettel.
+Unless `denote-fz-replace-dired-mode` is set to nil.

+> [!NOTE]
-All the commands use the current directory (`default-directory`) they are supposed to be used from a folgezettel note or a directory containing one.
-It is expected that all the folgezettel notes are inside the same directory.
+> Most commands use the current directory (`default-directory`), they
+> are supposed to be used from a folgezettel note or a directory
+> containing one.
+It is expected that all the folgezettel notes are
+> inside the same directory.

 ## Enabling the mode in a denote silo

-To enable the mode in a zettelkasten silo (maybe as a subdirectory of a denote silo) you can add the following variable in the `.dir-locals.el` file.
+To enable the mode in a zettelkasten silo (maybe as a subdirectory of a denote silo) add the following variable in the `.dir-locals.el` file.

 ``` emacs-lisp
 ((nil . ((eval . (denote-fz-mode  t))))
 ```

-If the directory itself is set as a silo, `.dir-locals.el`  should look similar to this.
+In case the directory itself is set as a silo, `.dir-locals.el` should look similar to this.

 ``` emacs-lisp
 ((nil . ((denote-directory . default-directory)